 - Learn more about selling marijuana laws (NRS 453.321)

 - Learn more about trafficking marijuana laws (NRS 453.339)

-No one under age 21 may possess marijuana in Nevada.
+No one under age 21 may possess weed in Nevada.
 The only exception is people with medical marijuana cards.6

-It is a misdemeanor for underage people to hold themselves out as 21 to obtain marijuana.
+It is a misdemeanor for underage people to hold themselves out as 21 to obtain weed.
 The punishment is up to $1,000 in fines and/or up to six months in jail.

 It is also a misdemeanor for people under 21 to loiter in dispensaries.
 The punishment is a $500 fine.